Medical expert of the article

 - drink enough water;

-- Limit alcohol and coffee as they can drain fluid from your body.
+- Limit your intake of alcohol and coffee, as they can deplete fluid from the body;

 Forecast

-For most people, the prognosis for occasional cramps in the calves is good.
-If convulsions are regular, then, given their possible causes, this symptom can be considered chronic, requiring treatment of the underlying pathology.
+For most people, the prognosis for occasional cramps in the calves is favorable.
+If the cramps are regular, then, given their possible causes, this symptom can be considered chronic, requiring treatment of the underlying pathology.